DaniMarts/eee3096s/Prac3/README.md

 Special thanks to [KaliumPuceon](https://github.com/KaliumPuceon) for their contributions to the Threaded C implementation.

 ## Folder Contents
+- run_tests.py - a python script to automate the benchmarking, logging the output into a csv file
+- sheet.csv = the file where the benchmark results will be after the automated benchmark
+- ohter auxiliary modules, for writing and reading from files

 #### Python
 - PythonHeterodyning.py  - Source code for python
 - Timing.py - Module that handles timing of the critical section